 Introduction to Apollo Kotlin

-📣 Migration guide: if you're using Apollo Kotlin 3, see the migration guide .
-You can also view the 3.x docs .
+📣 Apollo Kotlin 3 is generally available.
+If you're using Apollo Android 2.x, see the migration guide .
+You can also view the 2.x docs .

-Apollo Kotlin is a strongly typed GraphQL client that generates Kotlin models for your GraphQL operations.
+Apollo Kotlin (formerly Apollo Android) is a GraphQL client that generates Kotlin and Java models from GraphQL queries.

-Apollo Kotlin executes operations against a GraphQL server and returns results as operation-specific Kotlin types.
+Apollo Kotlin executes queries and mutations against a GraphQL server and returns results as query-specific Kotlin types.
 This means you don't have to deal with parsing JSON, or passing around

 Maps and making clients cast values to the right type manually.
-You also don't have to write model types yourself, because these are generated from the GraphQL definitions your app uses.
+You also don't have to write model types yourself, because these are generated from the GraphQL definitions your UI uses.

-Because generated types are operation-specific, you can only access data that you actually specify as part of an operation.
-If you don't ask for a particular field in an operation, you can't access the corresponding property on the returned data structure.
+Because generated types are query-specific, you can only access data that you actually specify as part of a query.
+If you don't ask for a particular field in a query, you can't access the corresponding property on the returned data structure.

-This library is designed with Android in mind, but you can use it in any Kotlin application, including KMP (Kotlin Multi Platform ).
+This library is designed primarily with Android in mind, but you can use it in any Java/Kotlin app, including multiplatform.

 Features